Incorporalis/SwiftProjectGitHubTest/README.md

-## CodeITGitHubTest
+# CodeITGitHubTest
 Project with completed test task

 Made with non-reactive MVVM, used Alamofire + RxSwift for networking and SDWebImage for asyncronous web images download tasks.

-# Original task:
+## Original task:

 Create an one screen application.
-The application should display data (repository name, owner’s avatar, repository description) from GitHub search result (link will be hardcoded).
+The application should display data (repository name, owner’s avatar, repository description) from GitHub search result (link will be hardcoded).

 Technical requirements:
 - Swift